 - (1) Each approval of a tree removal permit shall be signed by the chairperson of the tree commission.
-Notice of its approval shall be given by the tree commission to the landscape division Urban Forestry Manager which shall issue a permit. - (2) Permits will be finalized within five (5) business days of the tree commission approval of the permit.
-Final, signed permits will be held in office for one week then mailed to the applicant and representative.
+Notice of its approval shall be given by the tree commission to the Urban Forestry Manager which shall issue a permit. - (2) Permits will be finalized within five (5) business days of the tree commission approval of the permit.
+Final, signed permits will be held in office for one week then mailed to the applicant and representative. - (3) Compliance. - (a) Replacement palms shall be native palm trees, 4 feet tall in total height from ground to frond. - (b) Replacement dicot trees shall be measured by caliper and shall be Florida #1 grade native trees or trees listed in section 110-253 - (c) A credit of 2:1 shall be given to the homeowner/applicant for using State listed Threatened or Endangered plant species on replacement values for dicot trees.

-(3) Compliance

-- (a) Replacement palms shall be native palms trees, 4 ft tall in total height from ground to frond. - (b) Replacement dicot trees shall be measured by caliper and shall be Florida #1 grade native trees or trees listed in Sec 110-253. - (c) A credit of 2:1 shall be given to the homeowner/applicant for using State listed Threatened or

-Endangered plant species on replacement values for dicot trees.